gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Regulatory & Compliance Alignment
     - CTI supports reporting and evidence for frameworks like ISG, DSG, GDPR, NIS2, DORA ISO 27001 etc

 ### Continuous Improvement

 - Threat Landscape Tracking
-    - CTI ensures the organization adapts as new threats emerge (e.g., AI-driven phishing, OT attacks).
+    - CTI ensures the organization adapts as new threats emerge.
-- Red Team/Blue Team Tuning
-    - Intelligence-based red teaming simulates real threat actors and CTI helps blue teams close the gaps.
 - Maturity Progression
     - As threat intelligence capabilities evolve (from tactical to strategic), they contribute to cyber maturity models and roadmaps.